 Additional Advocate General of Uttar Pradesh1995

 EnrolmentJuly 28th 1980

 Justice Vineet Saran graduated from Allahabad University in 1976.
-Subsequently he obtained LL.B degree.
-He practiced in the Allahabad High Court from 1980 till 2002 on the constitutional, civil and criminal sides.
+Subsequently, he obtained an LL.B degree.
+He practised in the Allahabad High Court from 1980 till 2002 on the constitutional, civil and criminal sides.
 He also served as the Additional Advocate General for the State of U.P. in the year 1995.

-Vineet Saran J was appointed as a permanent judge in the Allahabad High Court on 14th February 2002 where he served 13 years.
-He was transferred to the Karnataka High Court on 16th February 2015.
-He was elevated as the Chief Justice of Orissa High Court on February 26th 2016.
+Vineet Saran J was appointed as a permanent judge in the Allahabad High Court on February 14th 2002, where he served 13 years.
+He was then transferred to the Karnataka High Court on February 16th 2015.
+He was further promoted as the Chief Justice of Orissa High Court on February 26th 2016.

 Justice Vineet Saran was elevated to the Supreme Court on August 8th 2018.

-This five-judge bench in New India Assurance Co.
+This five-judge Bench in New India Assurance Co.
 Ltd. v Hilli Multipurpose Cold Storage Pvt.
-Ltd.(2020) decided upon how much time goods/service providers can take to respond to complaints filed against them under the Consumer Protection Act, 1986.
+Ltd.(2020) decided on the amount of time goods/service providers can take to respond to complaints filed against them under the Consumer Protection Act, 1986.
 Section 13(2)(a) of the Act specifies that parties must reply to complaints within 30 days.
-While it says that parties may be granted extensions by the District Forum, it limits such extensions to 15 days.
+While it says that the parties may be granted an extension by the District Forum, it limits such extensions to 15 days.